 Each day brings unexpected joys and surprises.

-One of the best surprises for LeaderTalk so far came from Kevin Eikenberry, who included us in his Best Leadership Blogs 2009 contest.
+One of the best surprises for LeaderTalk so far came when we were included in a list of Best Leadership Blogs 2009 contest.
 After only a few months on the scene, we were pleased and encouraged by all the support and encouragement from our readers.
 The contest gave LeaderTalk much-needed exposure and increased our reader base.

 One of my joys in running is the incredible stream of creative thoughts that overflows whenever I turn on my treadmill.
 I do some of my best thinking in our basement workout room during runs.